DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   traffic direction to the represented entity or ethdev port itself in DPDK 21.11.

+* ethdev: Flow API documentation is unclear if ethdev port used to create a flow rule adds any implicit match criteria in the case of transfer rules.
+  The semantics will be clarified in DPDK 21.11 and it will require fixes in drivers and applications which interpret it in a different way.

 * ethdev: The flow API matching pattern structures, ``struct rte_flow_item_*``, should start with relevant protocol header.
   Some matching pattern structures implements this by duplicating protocol header